 ‘Frivolous’, ‘politically motivated’: Sadhvi Pragya on plea to bar her from contesting

-Bhopal, Apr 23: Pragya Singh Thakur, the BJP's candidate from the Bhopal Lok Sabha seat on Tuesday filed her response to the plea by the father of a deceased victim in the 2008 Malegaon terror blast seeking to bar her from contesting elections.
+Bhopal, Apr 23: Pragya Singh Thakur, the BJP's candidate from the Bhopal Lok Sabha seat on Tuesday dubbed the application seeking to bar her from contesting the Lok Sabha election as "frivolous" and moved with a "political agenda", and sought its dismissal by the special NIA court

+Thakur responded to the plea on Tuesday through her lawyer before special judge for National Investigation Agency cases V S Padalkar.

-Pragya Singh Thakur said in her reply 'application is frivolous and politically motivated and should be dismissed along with exemplary cost imposed on the applicant'.
+She said in her reply 'application is frivolous and politically motivated and should be dismissed along with exemplary cost imposed on the applicant'.

+"The applicant has deliberately chosen this court to ventilate misconceived and frivolous application for want of publicity and for extraneous reasons with political agenda," she said.

+The applicant has not only wasted the precious time of this court, but also attempted to consequentially drag, demean and/or lower the dignity and reputation of the court, Thakur said in her response.

 The petitioner, Nisar Ahmed Sayyad Bilal, is the father of Sayyed Azhar Nisar Ahmed, who was killed in the blast.